githubtofu/nwbasic/walkthroughs/basic_overview.md

 * Host 2's IP address :
 * Host 2's MAC address :

+(Learn about IP address and MAC address using wikipedia)

 Let's remove IP addresses using `ip addr flush dev <<Interface name>>` on all the hosts.

 Try ping from host 1 to host 2 using a random IP address.